Skip to main content

 Key Facts

-1. Collateral‑free short‑term agricultural loan ceiling raised to ₹2 lakh per borrower (up from ₹1.60 lakh), effective 1 Jan 2025.
+1. Collateral‑free short‑term agricultural loan ceiling raised to ₹2 lakh per borrower (up from ₹1.60 lakh) effective 1 Jan 2025.

-4. PM Dhan Dhaanya Krishi Yojana (PM‑DDKY) launched to provide long‑term and short‑term credit in districts with low agricultural credit disbursement.
+4. PM Dhan Dhaanya Krishi Yojana (PM‑DDKY) launched to provide adequate long‑term and short‑term credit in districts with low agricultural credit disbursement.

 Background & Context